 You only need one hand to pull the device out to raise/lower the handlebar because it is so smooth.
 It also locks in place and doesn’t stick.

-The scooter folds and unfold easily and quickly via a large folding lever.
+The scooter folds and unfolds easily and quickly via a large folding lever.
 The Glion Dolly has a very minimal cockpit/handlebar area consisting of: